“Five foot two and a half.”

 “It didn’t start out as a fashion statement,” I imagine myself saying sometimes.
 “I actually started wearing heels to alleviate my growing dysmorphia around my height, and then became a clotheshorse for girly outfits to troll the general population, so that’s the real reason why I’m un homme élégant!”

 But I don’t do that.
-Instead, I let them know that I have a blog, where I talk about style … among other things, and secretly smile while thinking about how my “fashion” obsession came about in the first place. ♚
+Instead, I let them know that I have a website, where I talk about style … among other things, and secretly smile while thinking about how my “fashion” obsession came about in the first place. ♚